 - Appropriate Plans and Maps

 - Relevant Documents

 - Photographs

-This Guide was authored by Nathalie Roy-Patenaude (AACI, P.App), AIC's Director, Professional Practice (March 2013).
+- This Guide was originally authored by Nathalie Roy-Patenaude (AACI, P.App), AIC's Director, Professional Practice (March 2013) and updated in January 2018.

 For more information on understanding the appraisal process, please contact the Appraisal Institute of Canada at info@aicanada.ca or find an appraiser in your area by visiting the AIC website at www.AICanada.ca.